MechanicalMemes/OpenCV-Experiements/README.md

 ### Running
 Simple [Download](https://drive.google.com/drive/folders/0Bzk9icjq-l3JQVdYM0ZuUTNXWlE?usp=sharing) it and extract the files into `images/`.
 Then run the scripts either via your IDE or `python [script]`.
 Press `q` to cycle to the next image. `ctrl + c` inside your terminal to close the script (or _stop button_ in PyCharm)

+## Detectors

+### Glyph Detector (Working 90%)
+This is a detector that uses a mix of filters and canny edge detection that is fed into FindContours.
+Then each result is scored based on Ratio, Area, Distance from Bottom-Center of the screen, and soon color.
+The top scoring result is returned.
+The value that will be returned inside DogeCV will be a distance from Center Screen on the X Axis.
+This can be fed into the bot to tell it which direction to turn.

+### Cryptobox Detector (Being Cleaned up)
+This detector finds the position of each Colloumn inside the cryptobox.
+It currently used HSV values to do this so color and lighting will effect it.
+Im looking to other ways of doing this.
+This also currently requires the full cryptobox to be in view.
+Im also finding a way to change this however it may take a while.
+I recommend using this as a one-time reading.
+Find the cryptobox positon, align or find the values to align, then move.

+### Jewel Detector (Being Cleaned up)
+This detector finds the orientations of the two Jewels, returning which one is left or right.
+This is HSV based so lighting and color will effect this detector.

 ## `legacy` folder
 This are old scripts I'm currently porting over and cleaning up.
 This do not support the image set above and most only read one image at a time.